-In addition to practicing law, Phil chaired the Board of Directors at Holy Cross High School during a period of unparalleled advancement in fundraising and enrollment for the school.
-As current president of the Board of Directors at Ronald McDonald House Charities of Kentuckiana, he is guiding the charity through an unprecedented $21 million capital campaign, including the purchase of a $3.6 million historic building Phil negotiated and closed on behalf of the charity.
+Beyond practicing law, Phil serves as a community leader.
+He chaired the Board of Directors at Holy Cross High School during a period of unparalleled advancement in fundraising and enrollment for the school.
+He also chaired the Board of Directors at Ronald McDonald House Charities of Kentuckiana and guided the charity through an unprecedented $21 million capital campaign, including the purchase of a $3.6 million historic building Phil negotiated and closed on behalf of the charity.

 - Brandeis School of Law at the University of Louisville (J.D., 1997)